saros-project/saros/docs/contribute/deprecated/html-gui.md

 The solution based on the SWT browser used the SWTBrowser which was delivered with the swt toolkit that is released with eclipse.

 ### Eclipse Integration
-In order to build and test Saros it was necessary to download an OS specific SWT version (this was handeled by the build tool).
+In order to build and test Saros it was necessary to download an OS specific SWT version (this was handled by the build tool).
 It was easy to release the solution for eclipse, because eclipse already provides a swt version, because the whole IDE is written in swt.

 ### IntelliJ Integration